abreksa4/Unicorn/README.md

 ## Conclusion
 Unicorn is supposed to do just about nothing, or in short, everything you should need for any PHP web application.
 If you're tired of fitting your domain requirements to a framework or needing to write hacky workarounds to problems caused by lack of control, you just might enjoy working with Unicorn.

-As always, feel free to fork and open pull requests against this repo.
-I don't claim to know what I'm doing, and I feel Unicorn would best serve the community evolving as a communal project defined by common project requirements instead of a specific set of design patterns. :)
+Feel free to fork and open pull requests against this repo.
+I don't claim to know what I'm doing, and I feel Unicorn would best serve the community evolving as a project defined by common project requirements instead of a specific set of design patterns and 'full-featured' mentality.